unnamedunknownusername/WebsiteBlog/website/errors.md

 # Errors and improvements

-If you see any errors in my articles feel free to open an issue at <https://github.com/unnamedunknownusername/WebsiteBlog/issues/new>.
+If you see any errors in my articles feel free to open an issue [here](https://github.com/unnamedunknownusername/WebsiteBlog/issues/new).